A cultural question

 A decision was made to apply existing best-maintenance practices and to make processes faster, including hiring experienced consultants to implement needed changes.
 AB Grigiškės wanted to keep its technicians, implement the right processes and systems, gain know-how and change the culture of maintenance at the mill.
 A fully outsourced solution posed risks, as there could be difficulties in returning to in-house maintenance if the contract with the service company was broken.

 In early 2011, AB Grigiškės and SKF Lithuania signed a Proactive Reliability Maintenance contract.
 During the next 12 months the organizational structure of the maintenance department was changed, and SKF consultants and AB Grigiškės technicians created a register of the mill’s equipment, describing 3,000 assets and their hierarchy, and implemented a computerized maintenance system.
-Maintenance strategies were developed for different kinds of equipment based on SKF’s reliability-centred maintenance method that defines potential equipment failures that are critical to operation and could also have economic, safety and health impacts.
+Maintenance strategies were developed for different kinds of equipment based on SKF’s reliability-centered maintenance method that defines potential equipment failures that are critical to operation and could also have economic, safety and health impacts.

-In addition, a predictive maintenance programme with continuous improvement and root-cause failure analysis (RCFA) was put in place, and AB Grigiškės technicians were trained to analyze bearing failure, identify its root cause and devise a solution to avoid recurrences.
+In addition, a predictive maintenance program with continuous improvement and root-cause failure analysis (RCFA) was put in place, and AB Grigiškės technicians were trained to analyze bearing failure, identify its root cause and devise a solution to avoid recurrences.

 Spare part and lubricant stores were assessed, lubrication optimized and staff trained to collect vibration measurements using SKF Microlog analyzers and to use CMMS on lubrication practices.
 The training extended for a total of more than 1,000 man-hours.